daliavi/hangman-api/README.md

 If the player makes 6 incorrect guesses, the game is also over.
 However, the guesser can also win by guessing all the letters that appears in the word.

+To play the game, first create a user.
+Then using the user name create a new game.
+Keep the key of the game, with it you can make a move, get game status or play the history.

 ##Files Included:
  - api.py: Contains endpoints.